With a light and fluffy cornbread cake, sweet summer fruit, and a cornmeal streusel, you’ll want to serve this for breakfast, brunch, and dessert!

 - Preheat oven to 375° F Prepare a 10 inch cast iron skillet or 9 inch cake pan by either spraying with either nonstick spray or coating lightly with butter.

 - Place sliced peaches and strawberries in a medium bowl.
-Sprinkle with sugar and squeeze over the juice of half a small lemon.
-Toss together and set aside.
+Drizzle with honey and squeeze over the juice of half a small lemon.
+Stir together and set aside.

 - To make streusel, whisk together flour, sugar, cornmeal, and just a tiny pinch of salt.
 Toss cubed butter in the dry ingredients then, using your fingers or a pastry cutter, combine them together until you have a texture of wet sand.
 You want some finer parts and some clumps.
 You’ll know it’s done when you can press down and it all seems to stick together.

-- Melt 1/2 cup of butter and set aside to cool.
+- Melt 1/2 cup of butter.
+Stir in honey and set aside to cool.
 Whisk together flour, cornmeal, sugar, baking powder, baking soda, and salt.
 Whisk together buttermilk and eggs and add to the dry ingredients.
 Fold together until almost all the dry parts have been incorporated.
-Pour in the melted butter and fully mix everything until it just comes together.
+Pour in the butter and honey and fully mix everything until it just comes together.

 - Pour half of the batter in your pan.
 Hand place half of the peaches and strawberries on top.
 Cover with the remaining batter and arrange the last of the fruit on top.
 Leave the juice behind.